nbuesing/kafka-local/demo/README.md

 * `./stop.sh` - stops all the containers that were started with `up.sh`.

-* `./down.sh` - brings down all of the containers and remove any volumes.
+* `./down.sh` - brings down the containers startd with `./up.sh` and remove any volumes.

+* other scripts may exist, for typically running after `setup.sh` if the setup requires more orchestration (for example you cannot create stream datasources )

+## Service passwords

+* The admin account username for the applications that require one is `admin`.

+* The admin account password is the application name, when possible.
+For example, the password for `grafana` is `grafana`.
+Some systems have password requirements that makes this poor passwords not allowed.
+The password for `minio` is `miniominio`.

 ## Demos

+### druid_late

+This demonstration showcases how late arriving data can lead to open segments with sparse amount of data.

 ### opensky